Skip to main content

 Getting a second opinion

-You may want to get a second opinion to confirm your child’s diagnosis and treatment plan.
-If you seek a second opinion, you will need to get important medical test results and reports from the first doctor to share with the second doctor.
+You may want to get a second opinion to confirm your child's diagnosis and treatment plan.
+If you seek a second opinion, you will need to get medical test results and reports from the first doctor to share with the second doctor.
 The second doctor will review the pathology report, slides, and scans before giving a recommendation.
-They may agree with the first doctor, suggest changes or another approach, or provide more information about your child’s cancer.
+This doctor may agree with the first doctor, suggest changes to the treatment plan, or provide more information about your child's cancer.

-To learn more about choosing a doctor and getting a second opinion, see Finding Cancer Care.
-You can contact NCI’s Cancer Information Service via chat, email, or phone (both in English and Spanish) for help finding a doctor or hospital that can provide a second opinion.
-For questions you might want to ask at your appointments, see Questions to Ask Your Doctor.
+To learn more about choosing a doctor and getting a second opinion, visit Finding Cancer Care.
+You can contact NCI's Cancer Information Service via chat, email, or phone (both in English and Spanish) for help finding a doctor or hospital that can provide a second opinion.
+For questions you might want to ask at your child's appointments, visit Questions to Ask Your Doctor.

 Prognostic factors for childhood hepatocellular carcinoma

-The prognosis for childhood hepatocellular carcinoma depends on the following:
+The prognosis for childhood hepatocellular carcinoma depends on:

-For childhood hepatocellular carcinoma that recurs (comes back) after initial treatment, the prognosis depends on the following:
+For childhood hepatocellular carcinoma that recurs (comes back) after initial treatment, the prognosis depends on:

 No two people are alike, and responses to treatment can vary greatly.
 Your child's cancer care team is in the best position to talk with you about your child's prognosis.